Pandav0x/serpent/README.md

 # Serpent

+**This program in documented in french and is heavilly commented in french as well**

 ## Introduction

 Ce programme se veut pédagogique : il à été créer dans le but de faire découvrir